kezenator/adventofcode/README.md

     input.
 This is OK as there is only about 12 possible starting A values for my input, and only about 1-2 possible combinations for the lower bits lost in the A-register divide at each step - so the breath-first search is very narrow.
 Took me about 3 hours including a walk to solve.
 NOT A GENERAL SOLUTION!!!
 18. Good short, easy puzzle.
-My first simple solution (using A*) took about 20 seconds in debug build to solve.
+My first simple solution (using repeated A*) took about 20 seconds in debug build to solve.
     Then moved to a simpler breath-first algorithm which took 10 seconds.
 Visualized the result - and realized that the points are filled in in a random scattering (to eventually make a complex maze).
 So I find the shortest path, and keep fulling in points that are not on the shortest path.
 If a point on the current shortest path